EnSoftCorp/loop-comprehension-toolbox/README.md

 # loop-comprehension-toolbox

-A catalog semantic loop patterns
+A suite of tools to reason about loops.